Twicetagram: Promotion

 On October 10, 2017, it was announced that Twice would film an episode of Weekly Idol as start of their full scale activities for the album.
 The group's appearance on the program was broadcast on November 1.

 On the day of the album's release, Twice held a media showcase at the Yes24 Live Hall in Gwangjin-gu, Seoul.
 It was followed by a live showcase broadcast through Naver V Live, two hours after dropping the album online, where they performed "Likey" and "Turtle" for the first time, as well as hit songs from their previous albums including "Cheer Up", "TT", and "Knock Knock", among others.

 The group promoted their album by performing on several South Korean music show programs, beginning with M Countdown on November 2.
 This was followed with performances on KBS2's Music Bank on November 3, SBS' Inkigayo on November 5, and on MBC M's Show Champion on November 8, among other performance dates.
-The album's title track "Likey" earned a total of seven music show wins, gaining its last win on Inkigayo on November 26.
+The album's lead single "Likey" earned a total of seven music show wins, gaining its last win on Inkigayo on November 26.